A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation with Extra Centers

 \begin{claim} For $r= 0, 1 \ldots \ell$, $H^r_p$ is an $\eta$-valid sequence with at most two free facilities. \end{claim} \begin{proof} The sequence $H^r_p$ has at most two free facilities because $\Hafter$ has at most one free facility, and we potentially add one new free facility $\tilde i_*$.

 We now verify that $H^r_p$ is $\eta$-valid.
 For any regular facility $h'$ in the sequence, the prefix of $H^r_p$ before $h'$ is a subset of the prefix before $h'$ in $\Hafter$.
-Thus, as $h'$ was openable with respect to a super set $S(h')$ in \Hafter, $h'$ must be $\eta$-openable with respect to the same super set $S(h')$ in $H^r_p$.
+Thus, as $h'$ was openable with respect to a superset $S(h')$ in \Hafter, $h'$ must be $\eta$-openable with respect to the same superset $S(h')$ in $H^r_p$.
 This ensures that the first property of Definition~\ref{def:valid_sequence} is satisfied.
-To verify maximality, notice that since we added $\tilde i_t$ with $u(\tilde i_t) =0$ in the end, we have that the set of active clients after opening up the facilities in $H^r_p$ is a subset of the active clients after opening up the facilities in $\Hbefore$.
-Hence, the maximality of $\Hbefore$ implies the maximality of $H^r_p$. \end{proof}
+To verify maximality, notice that since we added $\tilde i_t$ with $u(\tilde i_t) =0$ in the end, we have that the set of active clients after opening the facilities in $H^r_p$ is a subset of the active clients after opening the facilities in $\Hbefore$.
+Hence, the maximality of $\Hbefore$ implies the maximality of $H^r_p$ (by Lemma~\ref{lemma:payableimpliesopenable} as any payable facility in $H^r_p$ is also payable in $\Hbefore$). \end{proof}